Mikulas (St. Nicholas) Day in Prague » 05 December 2016

 16:00 Christmas Mass for children at some churches.

 16:30 Christmas Mass at Tyn Church.

 21:00 Open-air Christmas Mass at Old Town Square.

 24:00 Midnight Mass at some churches, including Strahov Monastery.

 31st Dec: Celebrations & midnight fireworks.

-*The markets will definitely be open on these dates.
-They will likely start one week earlier, but the authorities will not make their decision on this until the summer.
+*The markets will definitely run on these dates.
+They will likely start one week earlier, but the authorities will not make a decision on this until late summer.
 This page will be updated once we receive official notification.